 If you’re interested in watching episode four (‘How Dangerous Is Fussy Eating?’) of Food Unwrapped Investigates with Kate Quilton, which inspired me to write this article, then you can do so by clicking here.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences ARFID, picky eating, ASD and eating, and other eating disorders in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,